kcui1995/pyPCET/README.md

 In general, this rate constant depends on the proton donor-acceptor separation $R$, and the overall PCET rate constant should be calculated as an average over $R$.
 This is not implemented in this module.
 However, users can easily write their own code to perform such average.

 ## Installation
-To use the kinetic model, simply download the code and add it to your `$PYTHONPATH` variable.
+To use the pyPCET module, simply download the code and add it to your `$PYTHONPATH` variable.

 ## Documentation